sensu/sensu-docs/content/sensu-go/5.18/reference/backend.md

 {{< /language-toggle >}}

-If you did not use environment variables to override the default admin credentials in [step 2 of the backend installation process][24], we recommend [changing your default admin password][26] immediately.
+If you did not use environment variables to override the default admin credentials in [step 2 of the backend installation process][24], we recommend [changing your default admin password][26] as soon as you have installed sensuctl.

 ### Ubuntu/Debian or RHEL/CentOS initialization